 Once a reason has been noted and “Yes” has been selected, the protocol will be returned to the researcher to make necessary adjustments based on the reason given.
 The student can revise as needed and resubmit when they are ready.
 The protocol will go through the same approval process again at that time.

-Note: if more than one Faculty Advisor is assigned to the protocol, each advisor will need to approve before the protocol is sent to the IRB for review. s
+Note: if more than one Faculty Advisor is assigned to the protocol, each advisor will need to approve before the protocol is sent to the IRB for review.